-- If staff or students discover unsuitable sites, The URL (address) and content must be reported to the ICT technician. - Staff and students should ensure that their use of Internet derived materials complies with copyright law - Students should be taught to be aware of the materials they read and some awareness of the risks of going online. - All students and young people's devices are protected by the Kaspersky monitoring and filtering Application and reports of misuse are recorded and sent to the E-Safety lead and ICT Technician

-When and where appropriate students will be taught to acknowledge the source of information used and to respect copyright
+- If staff or students discover unsuitable sites, The URL (address) and content must be reported to the ICT technician. - Staff and students should ensure that their use of Internet derived materials complies with copyright law - Students should be taught to be aware of the materials they read and some awareness of the risks of going online. - All students and young people's devices are protected by the Kaspersky monitoring and filtering Application and reports of misuse are recorded and sent to the On line Safety lead and ICT Technician - In accordance with 'Keeping Children Safe in Education' The Monitoring and filtering is in place at Hill House School and student/staff usage is regularly reviewed to ensure the effectiveness of the monitoring and filtering system - When and where appropriate, students will be taught to acknowledge the source of information used and to respect copyright - All students have an Individual risk assessment for E safety and this is reviewed regularly.